goschtl/zope/bluebream/trunk/docs/source/introduction.rst

 Introduction
 ~~~~~~~~~~~~

-This chapter introduce BlueBream with an overview and brief history.
+This chapter introduce BlueBream with an :ref:`intro-overview` and
-Then walks through the organization of the book.
-Finally, finish
+:ref:`intro-history`.
+Then walks through the
+:ref:`intro-organization`.
+Finally, ends with :ref:`intro-thanks`
-with a thanks section.
+section.

 Getting Started
 ~~~~~~~~~~~~~~~

-This chapter narrate the process of creating a new web application project using BlueBream.
+The :ref:`started-getting` chapter narrate the process of creating a new web application project using BlueBream.
 Also it gives few excercises to familiarize the basic concepts in BlueBream.

 Tutorial
 ~~~~~~~~